4 Easy Ways to Transfer Photos from Android to PC

 Differential Photo Backups with Droid Transfer

-To regularly back up Android photos to your PC, utilize the 'Save New Photos To PC' feature in Droid Transfer.
+To regularly back up Android photos to your PC, utilize the 'Export New Photos' feature in Droid Transfer.
 When connecting your Android to Droid Transfer, it will display new photos since the last backup, enabling you to selectively copy only unsaved photos to your PC.

 When saving new photos, you'll have the incredibly useful option to group your photos by date.
 Choose to save your selected photos into separate folders based on the year/month/day they were taken.